MithrilJS/mithril.js/docs/installation.md

 [Component](http://component.io) is another package manager for [NodeJS](http://nodejs.org/).
 If you're using NodeJS already or planning on using [Grunt](http://gruntjs.com/) to create a build system, you can use Component to conveniently keep up-to-date with Mithril versions.

-Assuming you have NodeJS installed, you can install Bower by typing this in the command line:
+Assuming you have NodeJS installed, you can install Component by typing this in the command line:

 ```
 npm install -g component